 The Anti-Racist Art Education Action (ARAEA) checklists aim to support art educators in becoming and being actively anti-racist.
 Authored by the NSEAD's ARAEA Group, we call on art educators to critically review and revise their art, craft and design curriculums, publications and resources.

-Here, ARAEA members Marlene Wylie, vice president of NSEAD; Clare Stanhope, art lead at Harris Girls' Academy East Dulwich and PhD researcher; and Sophie Leach, AD editor, share ARAEA's aims, and explain why the anti-racist checklists are needed and how they can be used to be highly significant and deeply personal.
-Through my lived experience, I speak to this critical issue of anti-racism with an authentic and profoundly reflective voice.
+Here, ARAEA members Marlene Wylie, vice president of NSEAD; DrClare Stanhope, art lead at Harris Girls' Academy East Dulwich and PhD researcher; and Sophie Leach, AD editor, share ARAEA's aims and explain why the anti-racist checklists are needed and how they can be used.